facebook pixel

 • Going AWOL can have long-term impacts like job loss, ineligibility for rehire, damage to references, and denial of unemployment benefits.

-• Resources like legal counsel, employee assistance programs, and support groups can help address issues leading to Absent Without Leave.
+• Resources like legal counsel, employee assistance program, and support groups can help address issues leading to Absent Without Leave.

 • Clear communication, responsible attendance practices, and proactive solutions to absenteeism problems are key to avoiding AWOL situations.